The Benefits Summary for Postdocs provides an overview of University benefits for eligible postdocs.

 Harvard has contracted with the nationally recognized Wellness Corporation (known within the University as Harvard’s EAP) to connect faculty and staff with a rich network of resources that can help employees manage the competing demands of work and life.
 Meanwhile, Harvard still provides extensive services internally.
 Visit HARVie to learn about Harvard’s Office of Work/Life Resources, and how to access additional services at Harvard (HarvardKey login credentials are required).

-The Harvard Travel Assist Program provides 24/7 medical and security support and evacuation services, as well as other travel-related services.
+The University’s global support services provides travel tools and resources to ensure safety and security, including risk ratings, safety guidelines, pre-departure support, emergency support, and travel advice.
 Postdocs traveling on University/School business or activities related to their professional work at SPH are covered.
 Please note, personal travel, including vacations or travel home to visit family is NOT covered.
 Visit Harvard Global Support Services for more information and to register.

 Postdocs with questions regarding their benefits-eligibility should consult with their department administrator or the Office of Faculty Affairs (617-432-1047).